keyper-labs/PalmeraModule/README.md

 Execute the command `deploy-new-safe` located in the Makefile

-## Setting up a On-chain Organisation
+## Setting up a On-Chain Organisation

 All the following calls have to be executed from a safe using safe execTransation function.
 Check documentation https://safe-docs.dev.gnosisdev.com/safe/docs/contracts_tx_execution/

-# Register main organisation
+# Register main Organisation

 `function registerOrg(string memory name)`